Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • systemic connective tissue diseases (systemic lupus erythematosus, scleroderma, periarteritis nodosa, dermatomyositis, rheumatoid arthritis);

-• acute and chronic inflammatory diseases of the joints - gouty and psoriatic arthritis, osteoarthritis (including post-traumatic), polyarthritis, humeroscapular periarthritis, ankylosing spondylitis (Bekhterev's disease), juvenile arthritis, Still's syndrome in adults, bursitis, nonspecific tendosynovitis, synovitis and epicondylitis ;
+• acute and chronic inflammatory diseases joints - gouty and psoriatic arthritis, osteoarthritis (including post-traumatic), polyarthritis, humeroscapular periarthritis, ankylosing spondylitis (Bechterew's disease), juvenile arthritis, Still's syndrome in adults, bursitis, nonspecific tenosynovitis, synovitis and epicondylitis;

-• skin diseases - pemphigus, psoriasis, eczema, atopic dermatitis (common neurodermatitis), contact dermatitis (with damage to a large surface of the skin), toxidermia, seborrheic dermatitis, exfoliative dermatitis, toxic epidermal necrolysis (Lyell's syndrome), bullous dermatitis herpetiformis, Stevens-Johnson syndrome ;
+• skin diseases - pemphigus, psoriasis, eczema, atopic dermatitis (common neurodermatitis), contact dermatitis (with lesions large surface skin), toxicerma, seborrheic dermatitis, exfoliative dermatitis, toxic epidermal necrolysis (Lyell's syndrome), bullous dermatitis herpetiformis, Stevens-Johnson syndrome;

 • allergic eye diseases: allergic forms of conjunctivitis;